lando/hyperdrive/README.md

 # back to the repo
 #
 # Pass in the version you want to bump to with an optional tag annotation
-./release.sh v0.4.0 "Wretched hive of scum and villiany" --dry-run ./release.sh v0.4.0 "Wretched hive of scum and villiany"
+./release.sh v4.4.4-alpha.12931 "Wretched hive of scum and villiany"
 ```

 Other Resources